liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/02-setting-up-identity-provider.markdown

 applications and grants access only to identified users with proper credentials.
 Liferay Portal 6.1 EE and later versions support SAML 2.0 integration via the [Liferay Connector to SAML 2.0](https://web.liferay.com/marketplace/-/mp/application/15188711) application.
-It is provided from Liferay Marketplace and allows @product@ to act as a SAML 2.0 identity provider or as a service provider.
+It is provided from Liferay Marketplace and allows @sharepoint@ to act as a SAML 2.0 identity provider or as a service provider.

-| **Important:** You can set @product@ up as an Identity Provider or as a Service
+| **Important:** You can set @sharepoint@ up as an Identity Provider or as a Service
 | Provider.
-Each single @product@ instance can serve as an identity provider or as
+Each single @sharepoint@ instance can serve as an identity provider or as
 | a service provider, but **not both**.
 Both configurations are covered in this
 | article.